airbnb/javascript/README.md

     const a = 1;
     const b = 2;
     ```

+**Addendum:** If the reference is to something that will not be changed (for example, a collection of only functions), use `const`.
+Otherwise, if the reference is to a data model, and it's values can be changed, use `var`s.

   <a name="references--disallow-var"></a><a name="2.2"></a>
   - [2.2](#references--disallow-var) If you must reassign references, use `let` instead of `var`. eslint: [`no-var`](http://eslint.org/docs/rules/no-var.html) jscs: [`disallowVar`](http://jscs.info/rule/disallowVar)